 The College adheres to Board Policy and Administrative Procedure 4020 for determining time to unit requirements.
 An auto-calculator for converting lecture and/or laboratory hours to credit is available on through the Curriculum Committee webpage.
 The calculator renders outcomes follow Federal standards for clock-to-credit hour conversions.
 The College makes available to its students clearly stated transfer-of-credit policies in order to facilitate the mobility of students without penalty.
 The transfer-of credit is clearly stated in the College catalog, and in some promotional materials for career and technical education programs.
-In accepting transfer credits to fulfill degree requirements, the College has and follows a review process to certify comparability of expected learning outcomes for transferred courses with the College course learning outcomes.
-Based on identified patterns of student enrollment, the College has articulation processes and articulation agreements in place with other institutions of higher education, and with nearby high schools as appropriate to the mission of the College (IIA.10).
+In accepting transfer credits to fulfill degree requirements, the College has and follows a review process to certify comparability of expected learning outcomes for transferred courses with the College has articulation processes and articulation agreements in place with other institutions of higher education, and with nearby high schools as appropriate to the mission of the College (IIA.10).